langchain-ai/langgraph/docs/docs/concepts/memory.md

 Framing memories as "learning rules or instructions" typically means dedicating a portion of the system prompt to instructions the LLM can manage itself.
 After each conversation, you can prompt the LLM to evaluate its performance and update the instructions to better handle this type of task in the future.
 We explain this approach in more detail in [this section](#update-own-instructions).

 Storing memories as few-shot examples lets you store and manage instructions as cause and effect.
 Each memory stores an input or context and expected response.
 Including a reasoning trajectory (a chain-of-thought) can also help provide sufficient context so that the memory is less likely to be mis-used in the future.
-We elaborate on this concept more in [this section](#few-shot-examples)
+We elaborate on this concept more in [this section](#few-shot-examples).

 We will expand on techniques for writing, managing, and recalling & formatting memories in the following section.